Advancing Our Agenda in an Anti-Regulatory Age

 This year’s meeting will focus on achieving large-scale environmental victories in our current political environment in accordance with our new strategic plan.
 The two-day bi-annual meeting will take place on October 3-4 with a reception the evening of the 3rd.
 The meeting will be held at the DoubleTree Hotel in Birmingham, AL with a field trip to the Alabama Aquatic Biodiversity Center and optional canoe trip.
 Attendees will have the option to canoe or enjoy other outdoor activities while networking with their peers.
 Read this year’s agenda >>

-While we no longer have complementary rooms available, you can still attend.
-Please email Marisa Escudero directly for more information, firstname.lastname@example.org
+We still have complementary rooms and travel stipends up to $200 available.
+If you would like to attend, please email Marisa Escudero directly for more information, firstname.lastname@example.org